Updated: Oct 14

 If you're perusing fancy food photos on Instagram, chances are that you've seen lots of beautiful smoothie bowls packed with vibrant colors with the toppings arranged so perfectly that all you want to do is dive in.
-While I personally appreciate the gorgeous plant-based colors and vibrancy, I've never been a fan of smoothie bowls (or smoothies for that matter).
+While I personally appreciate the gorgeous plant-based colors and vibrancy, I've never been a fan of the sweetness of smoothie bowls.
 My taste buds generally prefer savory and bitter over sweet so sometimes it's a struggle to get in a daily dose of fruit.
 (Like, I literally have to ask myself, "did you have at least two servings of fruit today?")

 Enjoy this smoothie bowl for breakfast, a snack, or a sweet treat after dinner.